raymondboswel/curious_messenger/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Update the values under config :lv_demo, LvDemo.Repo in dev.exs to reflect the connection parameters required to connect to your local postgres server
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`